Advisors Capital Management LLC Purchases New Stake in FedEx Co. (NYSE:FDX)

 Advisors Capital Management LLC purchased a new stake in FedEx Co.
 (NYSE:FDX) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm purchased 708 shares of the shipping service provider’s stock, valued at approximately $211,000.

-Other large investors also recently bought and sold shares of the company.
-The PNC Financial Services Group Inc. increased its holdings in shares of FedEx by 6.6% in the first quarter.
-The PNC Financial Services Group Inc. now owns 82,104 shares of the shipping service provider’s stock valued at $23,320,000 after purchasing an additional 5,098 shares during the last quarter.
-Evercore Wealth Management LLC increased its stake in FedEx by 5,779.5% during the first quarter.
-Evercore Wealth Management LLC now owns 146,281 shares of the shipping service provider’s stock worth $41,550,000 after acquiring an additional 143,793 shares during the last quarter.
-Thrivent Financial for Lutherans increased its stake in FedEx by 6.9% during the first quarter.
-Thrivent Financial for Lutherans now owns 13,913 shares of the shipping service provider’s stock worth $3,952,000 after acquiring an additional 903 shares during the last quarter.
-Migdal Insurance & Financial Holdings Ltd. increased its stake in FedEx by 2.6% during the first quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 102,600 shares of the shipping service provider’s stock worth $29,255,000 after acquiring an additional 2,600 shares during the last quarter.
-Finally, Bray Capital Advisors increased its stake in FedEx by 6.3% during the first quarter.
-Bray Capital Advisors now owns 6,142 shares of the shipping service provider’s stock worth $1,745,000 after acquiring an additional 362 shares during the last quarter.
-68.49% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds have also bought and sold shares of FDX.
+Lazard Asset Management LLC increased its stake in FedEx by 980.7% during the first quarter.
+Lazard Asset Management LLC now owns 1,270,674 shares of the shipping service provider’s stock worth $360,921,000 after acquiring an additional 1,153,097 shares during the last quarter.
+BlackRock Inc. increased its stake in FedEx by 2.2% during the first quarter.
+BlackRock Inc. now owns 18,519,425 shares of the shipping service provider’s stock worth $5,260,259,000 after acquiring an additional 406,634 shares during the last quarter.
+Citigroup Inc. increased its stake in FedEx by 10,682.3% during the first quarter.
+Citigroup Inc. now owns 394,404 shares of the shipping service provider’s stock worth $112,026,000 after acquiring an additional 398,131 shares during the last quarter.
+AQR Capital Management LLC increased its stake in FedEx by 58.7% during the first quarter.
+AQR Capital Management LLC now owns 904,172 shares of the shipping service provider’s stock worth $256,821,000 after acquiring an additional 334,501 shares during the last quarter.
+Finally, Nordea Investment Management AB boosted its position in shares of FedEx by 290.6% during the first quarter.
+Nordea Investment Management AB now owns 336,820 shares of the shipping service provider’s stock worth $96,395,000 after buying an additional 250,579 shares during the period.
+68.49% of the stock is owned by institutional investors.

+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Stockholders of record on Friday, September 3rd will be issued a dividend of $0.75 per share.
+The ex-dividend date is Thursday, September 2nd.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 1.13%.
+FedEx’s payout ratio is 16.51%.

+Several research analysts have recently commented on the company.
+BMO Capital Markets raised their price target on FedEx from $305.00 to $315.00 and gave the stock a “market perform” rating in a research report on Friday, June 25th.
+Raymond James raised their price target on FedEx from $310.00 to $330.00 and gave the stock an “outperform” rating in a research report on Friday, June 4th.
+Morgan Stanley lifted their target price on FedEx from $265.00 to $270.00 and gave the company an “equal weight” rating in a report on Friday, June 25th.
+Berenberg Bank set a $350.00 target price on FedEx and gave the company a “buy” rating in a report on Friday, May 28th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on FedEx from $318.00 to $375.00 and gave the company a “buy” rating in a report on Monday, June 28th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating, twenty-two have assigned a buy rating and one has issued a strong buy rating to the company.
+The company has a consensus rating of “Buy” and an average target price of $341.04.

-In other news, CEO John Alan Smith sold 11,285 shares of the business’s stock in a transaction that occurred on Tuesday, June 29th.
-The stock was sold at an average price of $296.00, for a total transaction of $3,340,360.00.
-Following the sale, the chief executive officer now owns 16,386 shares of the company’s stock, valued at approximately $4,850,256.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Susan C. Schwab sold 4,720 shares of the company’s stock in a transaction that occurred on Tuesday, June 29th.
-The shares were sold at an average price of $297.30, for a total value of $1,403,256.00.
+In related news, Director Susan C. Schwab sold 4,720 shares of the stock in a transaction on Tuesday, June 29th.
+The stock was sold at an average price of $297.30, for a total value of $1,403,256.00.
 Following the completion of the sale, the director now directly owns 10,312 shares in the company, valued at approximately $3,065,757.60.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Robert B. Carter sold 16,235 shares of the company’s stock in a transaction dated Monday, July 12th.
+The shares were sold at an average price of $299.66, for a total transaction of $4,864,980.10.
+Following the completion of the transaction, the executive vice president now directly owns 68,680 shares of the company’s stock, valued at $20,580,648.80.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 32,240 shares of company stock worth $9,608,596 in the last three months.
-Corporate insiders own 8.49% of the company’s stock.
+Over the last 90 days, insiders have sold 32,240 shares of company stock valued at $9,608,596.
+Insiders own 8.49% of the company’s stock.

-FedEx (NYSE:FDX) last announced its quarterly earnings results on Wednesday, June 23rd.
-The shipping service provider reported $5.01 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $4.99 by $0.02.
-The business had revenue of $22.57 billion for the quarter, compared to analyst estimates of $21.54 billion.
-FedEx had a return on equity of 22.55% and a net margin of 6.23%.
-The company’s quarterly revenue was up 30.0% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $2.53 EPS.
-On average, equities analysts predict that FedEx Co. will post 21.28 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Stockholders of record on Friday, September 3rd will be paid a dividend of $0.75 per share.
-This represents a $3.00 annualized dividend and a dividend yield of 1.13%.
-The ex-dividend date of this dividend is Thursday, September 2nd.
-FedEx’s dividend payout ratio (DPR) is 16.51%.

-FDX has been the subject of several recent analyst reports.
-Loop Capital raised their target price on FedEx from $366.00 to $381.00 and gave the stock a “buy” rating in a research note on Friday, June 25th.
-Stifel Nicolaus assumed coverage on FedEx in a research report on Monday, June 21st.
-They set a “buy” rating and a $344.00 price target for the company.
-Stephens raised their price target on FedEx from $350.00 to $360.00 and gave the stock an “overweight” rating in a research report on Wednesday, June 16th.
-They noted that the move was a valuation call.
-Wolfe Research upgraded FedEx from a “peer perform” rating to an “outperform” rating in a research report on Monday, May 3rd.
-Finally, BMO Capital Markets raised their price target on FedEx from $305.00 to $315.00 and gave the stock a “market perform” rating in a research report on Friday, June 25th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating, twenty-two have assigned a buy rating and one has issued a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of $341.04.

 FedEx Company Profile